-The Climate Hub team is growing!
-We’re excited to bring on a passionate, dedicated individual to help advance our work connecting and empowering our communities around bold climate action.
+The Climate Hub team is hiring!
+We’re excited to extend an opportunity to join our team to advance work connecting communities around bold climate action and climate justice.
 Job description and directions to apply below:

 |Business Title:||Climate Hub Projects Administrator|